jackm-g/terraform-aws-basic-startup-infrx/infra/live/ci-ec2/README.md

 - `key_name`: Your AWS EC2 key pair name
 - `allowed_ssh_cidrs`: Your public IP address for SSH access
 - `env_file_content`: Environment variables for your tests
+- `ecr_repository_name`: Name of your existing ECR repository in this AWS account
+- `aws_region`: AWS region where your ECR repository is located

 ### 2. Set GitHub Token